-^{} These course units are also part of the Pre-Master's Minor in Communication and Information Sciences, Communication Studies track.
+\ These course units are also part of the Pre-Master's Minor in Communication and Information Sciences, Communication Studies track.

-[#] These course units are also part of the Pre-Master's Minor in Communication and Information Sciences, Communication and Education track.
+These course units are also part of the Pre-Master's Minor in Communication and Information Sciences, Communication and Education track.

-^{\$} These course units are also part of the Pre-Master's Minor in Communication and Information Sciences, Computer-mediated Communication track.
+\$ These course units are also part of the Pre-Master's Minor in Communication and Information Sciences, Computer-mediated Communication track.

-for each individual course unit (available in Student Portal) and in the Assessment Plan for the degree programme (see Appendix).
+2. The modes of instruction and assessment for the course units listed above are set out in the syllabus for each individual course unit (available in Student Portal) and in the Assessment Plan for the degree programme (see Appendix).

-SECTION ${\bf 5}$ - THE POST-PROPAEDEUTIC PHASE OF THE DEGREE PROGRAMME
+SECTION 5 - THE POST-PROPAEDEUTIC PHASE OF THE DEGREE PROGRAMME